johnnovak/twyg/doc/README.md

     make update_css

-To watch Sass files changes (generates CSS automatically when a change is detected):
+To watch Sass file changes (generates CSS automatically when a change is detected):

     make watch_css